soedinglab/spacepharer/README.md

 ### Easy workflow

-We provide an `easy-predict` workflow, which deals directly with (multi)FASTA or supported CRISPR array file(.txt) as query, and outputs a tab-separated(.tsv) file.
-To start, you need to create a `targetSetDB` and a reversed target setDB (`targetSetDB_rev`) in the same path.
+The `easy-predict` workflow deals directly with (multi)FASTA or supported CRISPR array files (CRT/MinCED, PILER-CR or CRISPRDetect) as query, and outputs a tab-separated (.tsv) file containing the phage-host predictions.
+To start, you need to create a database of the phage genomes `targetSetDB` and known non-coding control sequences `targetSetDB_rev`.
+Here we create control sequences by reversing the extracted ORFs.

       spacepharer createsetdb Target1.fasta [...TargetN.fasta] targetSetDB tmpFolder
       spacepharer createsetdb Target1.fasta [...TargetN.fasta] targetSetDB_rev tmpFolder --reverse-fragments 1
       spacepharer easy-predict Query1.fasta|.txt [...QueryN.fasta|.txt] targetSetDB outputFileName.tsv tmpFolder

-Alternatively, you can use `downloadgenome` to download a list of genomes from NCBI ftp site which automatically creates additionally `targetSetDB_rev`.
+Alternatively, you can use `downloadgenome` to download a list of phage genomes.
+Here, the reversed control sequences are automatically created.

-      spacepharer downloadgenome GenBank_2018_09 targetSetDB tmpFolder
+      spacepharer downloadgenome GenBank_phage_2018_09 targetSetDB tmpFolder
       spacepharer easy-predict Query1.fasta [...QueryN.fasta] targetSetDB outputFileName.tsv tmpFolder

 ### Creating setDB